doug-moen/openscad2/rfc/Overview.md

 OpenSCAD2 is a backwards compatible redesign of OpenSCAD.
 The main goals are expressive power and ease of use.
-* Everything is a first class value (including functions, modules, shapes, and objects)
+* Everything is a first class value (including functions, modules, shapes, and objects).
-* Single unified namespace (instead of separate namespaces for variables, functions and modules)
+* Single unified namespace (instead of separate namespaces for variables, functions and modules).
-* Simple, consistent scoping rules eliminate a source of confusion
+* Simple, consistent scoping rules eliminate a source of confusion.
+* OpenSCAD reports errors in more situations where something goes wrong.
+This makes bugs easier to diagnose.
-* Backwards compatibility mode for old scripts that rely on 3 namespaces and old scoping rules
+* Backwards compatibility mode for old scripts that rely on 3 namespaces and old scoping rules.
-* New syntax for function & module definitions, use and include, required to support new semantics while preserving backwards compatibility
+* New syntax for function & module definitions, use and include, required to support new semantics while preserving backwards compatibility.
-* Objects result from treating scripts as first class values, and add a lot of new expressive power
+* Objects result from treating scripts as first class values, and add a lot of new expressive power.

 ## New Syntax
 OpenSCAD is a functional language with a C-like syntax.